 And if none of these caught your attention, the fact that you can now design your own custom Converse surely will!
 From the colour and print to the laces and eyelets, apply your own style to Converse icons like the Chuck Taylor All Star or Jack Purcell.

-Converse Sneakers tend to run bigger, so you may have to choose a half size to a full size smaller than your normal size.
+Generally, Converse Sneakers fit slightly bigger, so you may have to choose a half to one size smaller than your normal size.